DopamineDriven/react-redux-course-app/README.md

 - passing data and actions to child (presentation) components
 - Typically stateful
     - In redux-> use redux's connect function at bottom of file
+- Connect to redux store and pass down to child components (presentational)

 #### Presentational (most components)
 - Nearly all markup